 The deadline for the implementation of the transitional government as outlined by the R-ARCSS was set to 12 May 2019.
 By 12 May, no forces were unified, border disputes were not resolved, and no unified government was assembled.
 Instead, the involved parties had the deadline extended by six months while some called for a one-year extension.

-Fighting continues in certain regions where non-signatory rebel groups such are calling for greater regional autonomy, meaning an agreement by the leaders and the elite might not have an effective impact on the ground in certain opposition areas where fighting likely will continue until they are heard.
+Violence continues in certain regions of South Sudan where non-signatory rebel groups are calling for greater regional autonomy, meaning an agreement by the leaders and the elite might not have an effective impact on the ground in certain opposition areas where fighting likely will continue until they are heard.

 There are also questions of the level of commitment to the deal by the signatory parties.
 Kiir has stated officially that the deal is “bad” and despite a lack of funds, his government hired the US foreign lobbying firm Gainful Solutions for $3.7 million to influence the Trump administration to roll back sanctions on individuals known for fuelling the war and benefiting from it financially.